What I’m Reading

 Jane Jacobs — The Death and Life of Great American Cities

-Jane Jacob’s 1961 classic “The Death and Life of Great American Cities” is a heartfelt, but outstandingly rational defense of cities — written by someone who sincerely loves them — against megalomaniac designers clinging to utopian visions of cities which are aesthetically clean, yet bear no resemblance to what actually makes cities attractive in real life.
-She urges the urban planners of her time to acknowledge cities as complex systems, and abuses them of the notion that their simplistic, patronizing schemes have any chance and improving urban live.
-(I added some quotes from Jacob’s book to my Notes on Complexity.)
+Jane Jacob’s 1961 classic “The Death and Life of Great American Cities” is a heartfelt, but outstandingly rational defense of cities — written by someone who sincerely loves them — against megalomaniac designers clinging to utopian visions of cities that are aesthetically clean, yet bear no resemblance to what actually makes cities attractive in real life.
+She urges the urban planners of her time to acknowledge cities as complex systems and abuses them of the notion that their simplistic, patronizing schemes have any chance at improving urban life.

 Pop: Kultur und Kritik Heft 17 (Herbst 2020)